ZX-80/zfs-bookmark/README.md

 ### 2. Download the script

-Download the Python script and place it wherever you like.
+Download the Python script and place it wherever you like (make sure your new user has permissions to access it).
 Then run `chmod +x bookmark_all.py` to make it executable.

 ### 3. Run the script automatically